-The student in question and the complainant have the right to: Be present at the hearing.
+The student in question and the complainant have the right to:

+Be present at the hearing.
 However, if either or both the student in question and complainant fail to appear at the hearing after being properly notified, the hearing may be held in their absence and a decision rendered accordingly, based on the evidence presented.

 Present evidence by the witness or by signed written statement if a witness is unable to attend the hearing.
 Witnesses appearing before the hearing board generally must be members of the Hendrix community.
 Non-members of the Hendrix community may present written statements pertinent to the charges in question.
 The Chair of the hearing board has the discretion to allow witnesses who are not members of the Hendrix community to appear before the board.
 It is the responsibility of the student in question and the complainant to notify their witnesses of the date, time, and place of the hearing.
 If witnesses fail to appear, the hearing may be held in their absence.
 Evidence must be pertinent to the charges in question.
 Character witnesses are not allowed.
 Evidence is generally restricted to written reports and witness testimony.
-The complainant and respondent, along with their advisors, will be granted access to all written materials may be viewed in the Dean of Student's Office.
+The complainant and respondent, along with their advisors, will be granted access to all written materials concerning their complaint at least three (3) days prior to the hearing.
+These written materials may be viewed in the Dean of Student's Office.
 They may not be copied, reproduced, photographed, or removed from the Dean of Students' Office.